 Can I buy insurance if I’m already in Thailand?

 Yes, several specialized insurers allow it, often with a waiting period.
-This is the case for Heymondo and Chapka, for example.
-However, it is always advisable to check the conditions of each policy and subscribe before departure.
+This can be the case for providers such as Heymondo, Chapka or subscription-based options like SafetyWing.
+However, it is always better to check the conditions of each policy and subscribe before departure when possible.

 Is my credit card insurance sufficient?